bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/then.md

 ### Parameters

 `onFulfilled` <span class="badge inline optional">Optional</span>
 A [`Function`](../function) called if the `Promise` is fulfilled.
 This function has one argument, the `fulfillment value`.
-If it is not a function, it is internally replaced with an “Identity” function (it returns the received argument).
+If it is not a function, it is internally replaced with an "Identity” function (it returns the received argument).

 `onRejected` <span class="badge inline optional">Optional</span>
 A [`Function`](../function) called if the `Promise` is rejected.
 This function has one argument, the `rejection reason`.
-If it is not a function, it is internally replaced with a “Thrower” function (it throws an error it received as argument).
+If it is not a function, it is internally replaced with a "Thrower” function (it throws an error it received as argument).

 ### Return value